cse110-sp23-group18/cse110-sp23-group18/admin/meetings/050923-meeting.md

 - at beginning at least have 10 hard coded
 - have the option to choose different types of tea (should it determine the "type" of fortune?)
 - final animation includes tea leaves inside cup and text interpretation
--
+- possible user inputs: choose type of tea leaf, and question for which they care their fortune about

 #### Questions to ask TA:
-- Can we add additional steps to the "ritual" of fortune telling in leaves?
+- Can we add additional steps to the original "ritual" of fortune telling in leaves?

 #### To be discussed next time:

 ### Action Items
-- Re-do pitch presentation
+-

 Meeting ended at ____